 All loans come with risks if they’re not repaid on time.
 However, a car title loan carries an especially troubling consequence if you fail to meet your payment obligations: The lender can take your vehicle.

-Before you consider getting a title loan, consider the potential potholes you’ll hit if you use your vehicle as collateral to borrow money.
+Before you consider getting a title loan, it’s vital to understand the potential drawbacks of using your vehicle as collateral to borrow money.

-Here’s how it works: Let’s say you own a car worth $5,000, and you find yourself in an emergency situation that requires $1,000.
-A title loan lets you borrow against your vehicle, so you can get that $1,000 quickly.
-Just as a mortgage is backed by your home, a title loan uses your vehicle as collateral.
+Here’s how it works: Let’s say you own a car worth $5,000, and you find yourself in an emergency and need $1,000.
+A title loan lets you borrow against your vehicle, so you can get the $1,000 quickly.
+Just as a mortgage uses your home as collateral, a title loan uses your vehicle as collateral.
 To get the title to your vehicle back, the loan must be paid in full, including the steep fees the lender charges for providing the money.

-While the term “car” may be in the product name, but these loans also can be available for motorcycles, boats and recreational vehicles.
+While the term “car” may be in the product name, these loans also can be available for motorcycles, boats and recreational vehicles.

 How do title loans work?

-Car title loans come in a couple different varieties.
-Some are single-payment loans, meaning the borrower has to pay the full amount of the loan plus the interest rate fee within a month or so.
-Installment loans, with similarly high APRs, can be paid back over three or six months, depending on the lender.
+Car title loans come in a couple of different varieties.
+Some are single-payment loans, meaning the borrower must pay the full amount of the loan plus the interest rate fee within a month or so.
+Installment loans can be paid back over three or six months, depending on the lender.

-When applying for a car title loan, prepare to show the lender a clear title, proof of insurance and a photo ID.
-Some lenders ask for a second set of keys.
+Prepare to show the lender a clear title, proof of insurance and a photo ID when applying for a car title loan.
+A second set of keys may also be requested.

 While getting a title loan may be easy, the convenience comes with serious costs and risks, according to Graciela Aponte-Diaz, director of federal campaigns at the Center for Responsible Lending.

-The biggest downside, though, is possibly losing your car.
-If you can’t pay it back, the lender can take your vehicle and sell it to recoup their money.
+The biggest downside, though, is the potential to lose your car.
+If you can’t pay the loan back, the lender can take your vehicle and sell it to recoup their money.
 And this isn’t all that uncommon.
 In fact, a study from the Consumer Financial Protection Bureau found that 20 percent of those who take out title loans have their vehicles seized.

 Alternatives to title loans

-With such serious downsides, McClary recommends reaching out to traditional banks and credit unions to explore other, less costly lending options.
+With such serious downsides, McClary recommends reaching out to traditional banks and credit unions to identify less costly lending options.

-If you decide a car title loan is your only option, make sure you understand the terms of the loan.
-Title lenders are required to show them to you in writing before signing, and federal law requires that they be honest and upfront about the total cost of the loan.
-And remember that those costs are most likely not worth the risk.
+Title lenders are required to show you loan terms in writing before signing, and federal law requires that they be honest and upfront about the total cost of the loan.